xp44mm/Notebook/F#/Reflection/Working with Types.md

 ```F#
 let MyList = List<Dictionary<String, Double>>()
 let MyDictionary = Dictionary<String, Dictionary<String, List<int>>>()
 ```

 #### Binding a Generic Type

 Sometimes you might need to bind a generic type with a set of one or more specific type arguments.
-This is necessary, for example, when you want to retrieve the `Type` object that corresponds to `List<String>` or `Dictionary<String, Int32>`.
+This is necessary, for example, when you want to retrieve the `Type` object that corresponds to `List<String>` or `Dictionary<String,Int32>`.
 The key for this operation is the `Type.MakeGenericType` method:

 ```F#
 // Retrieve the type that corresponds to MyGenericTable<String, Double>.